open-telemetry/opentelemetry.io/content/en/ecosystem/adopters.md

 To have your organization listed, submit a PR with an entry added to the [adopters list](https://github.com/open-telemetry/opentelemetry.io/tree/main/data/ecosystem/adopters.yaml).
-The entry must include the following[^grace-period-2024-01-01]:
+The entry should include the following:

 - Link to a blog post that describes how your organization makes use of OpenTelemetry